zenml-io/zenml/docs/book/how-to/stack-deployment/deploy-a-cloud-stack.md

 ![Deploying the new stack](../../.gitbook/assets/deploy_stack_aws_2.png)

-During this process, you will be redirected to a Cloud Formation page on AWS Console.
+Clicking on the "Deploy in AWS" button will redirect you to a Cloud Formation page on AWS Console.

 ![Cloudformation page](../../.gitbook/assets/deploy_stack_aws_cloudformation_intro.png)